dkshahi/PythonCertification/README.md

 This is just a summary of what is available currently.

 There are basically three levels:
-- [PCEP](https://pythoninstitute.org/certification/pcep-certification-entry-level/) whic is the beginner level.
+- [PCEP](PCEP.md) which is the beginner level.
-- [PCAP](https://pythoninstitute.org/certification/pcap-certification-associate/) which is the advanced level.
+- [PCAP](PCAP.md) which is the advanced level.
-- [PCPP](https://pythoninstitute.org/certification/pcpp-certification-professional/) which is the professional.
+- [PCPP](PCPP.md) which is the professional.

+Each of the above pages hold a syllabus which tells you in general which topics are required to master for this exam.

 The certification tree looks like this.